 In 2019, the 86th Texas Legislature passed Senate Bill 8 that authorized and established the regional and state flood planning processes.
 The legislature assigned the responsibility of the regional and state flood planning process to the Texas Water Development Board (TWDB).
-This report presents the Final Region 5 Neches Regional Flood Plan, which represents the first-ever regionwide floodplain for the Neches Region.
+This report presents the Amended Final Region 5 Neches Regional Flood Plan, which represents the first-ever regionwide flood plan for the Neches Region.
 Region 5 is one of 15 Regional Flood Planning Groups across the State of Texas tasked with developing a regional flood plan.
-The plan consists of ten tasks which are summarized below.
+The plan consists of ten tasks, which are summarized below.

-Given the diverse geography, culture and population of the state, the planning effort is being carried out at a regional level in each of the State's fifteen major river basins.
+Given the diverse geography, culture and population of the state, the planning effort is being carried out at a regional level in each of the state's 15 major river basins.
 The Neches Regional Flood Planning Area (Region 5) is one of these regions for which a plan was developed.
 A summary of project milestones is presented in Table 0-1.
-The first RFP must be submitted to the TWDB by January 10, 2023 and an amended RFP that includes the execution of additional flood studies will be submitted on July 14, 2023.
+The first RFP was submitted to the TWDB on January 10th, 2023, and an amended RFP that includes the execution of additional flood studies was submitted on July 14th, 2023.

-The Texas Water Development Board (TWDB) will compile these regional plans into a single statewide flood plan and will present it to the Legislature in 2024.
+The TWDB will compile these regional plans into a single statewide flood plan and will present it to the Texas Legislature in 2024.
 An updated version of the RFP will be due every five years thereafter.
 In this first planning cycle, the TWDB allocated additional funding to each of the 15 regions to perform additional tasks.
-These tasks were outside of the original scope of the Flood Plan due in January 2023; thus, they will be part of the Amended Regional Flood Plans which are due in July 2023.
+These tasks were outside of the original scope of the flood plan due in January 2023; thus, they are part of the amended regional flood plans due in July 2023.

-Plan Deliverable Deadline
+Plan Deliverable Milestone Date

 Draft Regional Flood Plan August 1, 2022

 Final Regional Flood Plan January 10, 2023

 Amended Regional Flood Plan July 14, 2023

 State Flood Plan September 1, 2024

-TABLE 0-1: REGIONAL FLOOD PLAN DEADLINES
+TABLE 0-1: REGIONAL FLOOD PLAN MILESTONE DATES